2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 By Bus

-For the cheapest choice, long-distance buses are the way to go.
+Long-distance buses are the most affordable option.
 FlixBus, for example, offers low-cost rides to Amsterdam from several European destinations.

-Even though it takes longer, buses often drop people off at Schiphol Airport or Amsterdam Sloterdijk, which is only a short tram ride from Amsterdam’s city centre.
+Even though it takes longer, buses often drop people off at Schiphol Airport or Amsterdam Sloterdijk, which is only a short tram ride to Amsterdam’s city centre.

 Just be sure to compare the costs of trains and flights.
-It might cost a little more to take the bus if you’re coming from London or most places in the south of Europe.
+Taking the bus might cost a little more if you’re coming from London or most places in the south of Europe.

-Where to stay for 2 days in Amsterdam?
+Best area to stay for two days in Amsterdam?

 If you’re a first-time visitor, the best cheap places to stay in Amsterdam will depend on when you go.

-As I said at the beginning of this post, we couldn’t find any cheap places to stay in Amsterdam city during our second summer visit.
+As I said at the beginning of this post, we couldn’t find affordable places to stay in Amsterdam during our second summer visit.

 However, on our first visit (during the off-season), we stayed at a wonderful Hotel2Stay self-serviced apartment in Sloterdijk.